rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.0.0.txt

   from exhausing memory - see http://www.rabbitmq.com/extensions.html#memsup
 - implement basic.reject - see
 http://www.rabbitmq.com/blog/2010/08/03/well-ill-let-you-go-basicreject-in-rabbitmq/
+- simplify plugin activation by moving it into the server startup
+- permit upgrades of Erlang w/o breaking rabbit servers with activated plugins
 - introduce support for queue leases - see http://www.rabbitmq.com/extensions.html#queue-leases
 - improve the setting of permissions, making it easer to use and introducing a way to grant no permissions at all - see http://www.rabbitmq.com/admin-guide.html#management